AWS CloudWatch Metrics

 Telegraf Input Plugin: AWS CloudWatch

 AWS CloudWatch is Amazon’s own built-in infrastructure monitoring tool that allows you to monitor AWS cloud resources and the applications you run on AWS.
-You can collect AWS CloudWatch metrics and graph statistics with this Telegraf plugin.
+InfluxData has a Telegraf plugin that helps you collect your AWS CloudWatch metrics so you can store and graph them in with the rest of the metrics that you gather from your entire infrastructure.
 This plugin uses a credential chain for Authentication with the CloudWatch API endpoint.

 Telegraf Output Plugin: AWS CloudWatch

-This plugin will send metrics to Amazon CloudWatch.This plugin uses a credential chain for Authentication with the CloudWatch API endpoint.
-For this output plugin to function correctly the following variables must be configured: region (the Amazon region that you wish to connect to) and namespace (the namespace used for AWS CloudWatch metrics).
+This plugin will send metrics to AWS CloudWatch.This plugin uses a credential chain for Authentication with the CloudWatch API endpoint.
+For this output plugin to function correctly, the following variables must be configured: region (the Amazon region that you wish to connect to) and namespace (the namespace used for AWS CloudWatch metrics).
+By correctly configuring these variables, AWS CloudWatch will receive metrics and gather insights from that point.

 AWS CloudWatch Basics

-With CloudWatch, you can monitor your AWS resources and the applications you run on AWS in real time.
-CloudWatch Events can send system events from AWS resources to AWS Lambda functions, Amazon SNS topics, streams in Amazon Kinesis, and other target types.
+With CloudWatch, you can monitor your Amazon Web Services resources and the applications you run on AWS in real time.
+AWS CloudWatch Events can send system events from AWS resources to AWS Lambda functions, Amazon SNS topics, streams in Amazon Kinesis, and other target types.
 CloudWatch Logs can monitor, store, and access your log files from Amazon EC2 instances, AWS CloudTrail, or other sources.